 Functional and Non-functional Testing – What’s the Difference?

 Non-functional and functional testing are closely connected, and as a result, you cannot use one without the other.
 However, some methods used to carry out each will vary from a project to a project.
-Real QA teams will know how to recognise what is important and according to it, they will use more a functional or non-functional approach of testing to create the best possible product.
-With a thorough understanding of testing, they will be able to create a solid testing strategy that directly fits their needs.
+So, real QA teams will know how to recognise what is important and according to it, they will use more a functional or non-functional approach of testing to create the best possible product.